talm-dockerhub/texlive/README.md

 # docker-texlive
 A docker image for compiling latex documents.

-The built image contains the full texlive distribution along with some tools to help build documents automatically:
+The built image contains a minimal ubuntu baseimage with the full texlive distribution
-* make
-* m4
-* zip
-* inkscape
-* qpdf
-* mercurial
-* git